Pro-Level Guide: How to Use Diamond Polishing Pads Like a Contractor

 How to get dull granite to shine?

-First assess the surface condition under raking light.
-Light surface dullness from normal wear may only require starting at 400–800 grit and working up to 3000.
-Deeper scratches or etching requires starting at 50–100 grit.
+Light dullness may only require starting at 400–800 grit.
+Deeper scratches require starting at 50–100 grit.

 How to make dull granite shine naturally?

-Diamond polishing pads are the most effective and natural method — no chemicals required.
-The shine comes entirely from the mechanical polishing action of diamond abrasives progressively refining the surface.
-Water is the only additive needed for wet polishing.
+Diamond polishing pads are the most effective natural method — no chemicals required.
+Water is the only additive needed.

 How to get granite really shiny?